 Overall, a black box can be a very valuable tool in your truck accident claim.
 Its data can provide clear-cut, strong, and objective evidence for your case.
 Working with an experienced Kentucky truck accident lawyer can help ensure you can access this data as soon as possible – before the other party can alter or destroy it.

-If you or a loved one were injured in a commercial truck accident, talk to the attorneys at Wilt & Associates, PLLC today about your eligibility for financial compensation.
+If you or a loved one were injured in a commercial truck accident, talk to the attorneys at Wilt Injury Lawyers today about your eligibility for financial compensation.
 Call us or fill out our contact form today.
 We maintain offices in Lexington and Louisville and proudly serve clients throughout Kentucky.